-7. Barbara Hepworth: the master of shape
+#7 Barbara Hepworth: The master of shape

-One reason why Barbara Hepworth is one of our key wood sculptors to know?
-Her oeuvre is characterised by a contrast between the solid and the void, with a use of space and curves that is fascinating to behold.
+One reason why Barbara Hepworth is part of our key wood sculptors to know?
+Her oeuvre is characterized by a contrast between the solid and the void, with a use of space and curves that is fascinating to behold.
 Born in England in 1903, she chose to dedicate herself to a career in sculpture.
 From Henry Moore during her youth, to Piet Mondrian and Arp later on, Hepworth met the greatest artists of her time and shared in their artistic effervescence.

 The relationship between humans and landscape also played a key role in Hepworth’s creative development.
 In 1949, she settled down in St Ives, Cornwall, where she stayed until her death.
 The harmony of the sea, earth and rocks in this remote part of England had a significant impact on her.

 Her work soon became abstract, creating smooth and elegant carvings.
 The links between the solid material and negative space make her work all the more delicate.

 #8 Baselitz: Sculptures that shock

 The German artist Baselitz shocks and amazes.
 Born in 1938, Baselitz is famous for his scandalous artworks.
 Even during his first exhibition, he created an uproar and was accused of disturbing public order.
 He has kept up this provocative style ever since.
 In addition to creating the Neo-Expressionism movement, he is also a talented sculptor.
 His carvings are like him: controversial and raw.
 For instance, he made one wood sculpture with a chainsaw!
 Always ready to cause a stir, his sculpture Modell für eine Skulptur, which he exhibited at the Venice Biennale, resembled a man doing a Nazi salute.